DaleNaci/750Scouting/README.md

 # 750Scouting
-Scouting App for South Brunswick HS Robotics teams (750).
+📋 Scouting App for South Brunswick HS Robotics teams (750).

 Initially developed at the HackSB competition.

-WIP
+Still a work in progress.